DevilDante88/MyCogs/README.md

 * generate a queryable category structure
 * create a "search" screen
-* keep the user password only per single session
+* implement a parallel computing for the textprocessing and information retrieval thread
 * retrieve image from wikipedia (if possible)
 * implement a multi-language noun phrase extraction (only english in supported at the moment)
 * refer the category to the single meaning found wikipedia and not from the original extracted NP